quicwg/base-drafts/draft-ietf-quic-recovery.md

 At the beginning, there are no prior RTT samples within a connection.
 Resumed connections over the same network SHOULD use the previous connection's final smoothed RTT value as the resumed connection's initial RTT.
-If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.
+If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 500ms, resulting in a 1 second initial handshake timeout as recommended in {{?RFC6298}}.
 When an acknowledgement is received, a new RTT is computed and the timer SHOULD be set for twice the newly computed smoothed RTT.